MarqueWalker/DevSecOps/README.md

 <br />

+# DevSecOps best practices, including:

+* Treat security issues as you would software issues.
+* Adopt a “security-as-code” approach to enable the automation of security.
+* Build security controls and vulnerability detection into CI/CD pipelines.
+* Automate security testing as part of the build process.
+* Proactively monitor the security of production deployments.

+Embedding security earlier in the software development lifecycle leads to bug-free features and satisfied customers.
+Implement security checkpoints at each stage and ensure developers understand that security is a shared responsibility.
+Manage and secure your software and build artifacts by scanning them at every stage of the pipeline using appropriate tools and techniques.

 # In Conclusion
 In a world where security breaches can cause significant long-term damage to organizations, implementing effective security measures is crucial.
 DevSecOps provides a natural and necessary step towards ensuring software quality and timely delivery without compromising engineers.
 By integrating security into every stage of development, DevSecOps helps organizations remain competitive in the market while maintaining high standards of safety and reliability.